NateEag/nateeag.com/drafts/hardware-notes.md

 There is also the social angle - maybe we can get in touch with someone who has a restored teletype and arrange to try it out in person at some point.
+Apparently https://mailman.qth.net/mailman/listinfo/greenkeys is the mailing list to be on if you're hoping to pick up some connections for this kind of thing.

 ## Physical Glass Terminal